phetsims/qa/issue-templates/rc-test-template-NEW.md

   - Test all touchscreen inputs.
   - Test all keyboard navigation inputs (if applicable).
   - Test all forms of input with a screen reader (if applicable).
+- If this sim is not in [this list](https://phet.colorado.edu/en/accessibility/prototypes) or up to date there, make an issue in [website](https://github.com/phetsims/website) to ask if PhET research page links need updating.
+Please assign to @terracoda and @emily-phet.

 <!--- [CAN BE OMITTED, DO NOT EDIT] -->
 <h3>Screen Readers</h3>

-This sim supports screen readers.
+This sim may support screen readers.
 If you are unfamiliar with screen readers, please ask Katie to introduce you to screen readers.
 If you simply need a refresher on screen readers, please consult the [QA Book](https://github.com/phetsims/QA/blob/master/documentation/qa-book.md), which should have all of the information you need as well as a link to a screen reader tutorial made by Jesse.
 Otherwise, look over the